nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 After doing my research, I've found out that most modern chess engines implement a protocol called UCI.
 UCI stands for [*Universal Chess Interface*](https://en.wikipedia.org/wiki/Universal_Chess_Interface).
 It's good that we have a standard, right?

 Well, wrong.
-UCI is quite arcane judging by today's standards.
+UCI is quite arcane, judging by today's standards.
 There's no REST API waiting to be consumed.
 You are not even connecting through a Network Socket.
 No!
 UCI uses OLD-SCHOOL process communication through `stdin` and `stdout`.
 And here the fun begins.

 Technically there is documentation (protocol specification can be found [here](https://github.com/nomemory/uci-protocol-specification/) or [here](https://www.shredderchess.com/download.html) or [here](http://wbec-ridderkerk.nl/html/UCIProtocol.html)), but it's not the type of documentation that holds you by the hand, and can be used without a little "reverse engineering" and "do it by yourself" testing.

-This article explains how can you write your own UCI Client in Java, but I suppose you can apply the same knowledge in any other programming language.
+This article explains how you can write your own UCI Client in Java, but I suppose you can apply the same knowledge in any other programming language.

 The full-code is on github: [neat-chess](https://github.com/nomemory/neat-chess).